genital-autonomy-collective/genital-autonomy-collective.github.io/source/groups.md

 these stances as controversial, and feel that agreement with these positions is a necessity for being part of our communities.

 All GAC spaces are private, and vetted directly by moderators.
 When you join a Discord by the links below you'll be prompted to answer vetting questions, and a moderator will be with you soon.
-Once you join your profile will not be visible by non-vetted users, and your membership is confidential.
+Once you are vetted your profile will not be visible by non-vetted users, and your membership is confidential.

 We're a volunteer-run organization, so please be patient with the vetting process.
 On average, it takes about one day for a moderator to respond to your vetting questions.